 The She Makes Money Moves podcast is put on by Glamour and iHeartRadio and hosted by Samantha Barry, Glamour’s editor-in-chief.
-In this 16-episode series, Barry talks about money as it relates to women.
+In this podcast series, Barry talks about money as it relates to women.

 She talks about topics such as student debt, divorce, and combining finances with your significant other with financial experts such as Farnoosh Torabi and Stefanie O’Connell, who also have podcast on this list.

 Listen to She Makes Money Moves here.

 HerMoney was founded by Jean Chatzky, a personal finance reporter.
 Like so many women, she came to the realization that the traditional money media just wasn’t addressing the unique needs of women, so she started a website and podcast to address those needs herself.

 HerMoney is all about improving the relationships that women have with money and leveling the playing field for financial security.

 Like so many other personal finance bloggers, Jessica Moorhouse started her blog in an effort to document her own personal finance journey and keep herself accountable.
 Seven years later, she’s an accredited financial counselor and provides coaching services to clients.